alexandrazykova/Code-Quiz/README.md

 ## Getting Started

-Clone the repository to your local machine or download zip file or access [here]
+Clone the repository to your local machine or download zip file or access the link [here](https://alexandrazykova.github.io/Code-Quiz/)

 ## Usage